-- : This patient does have a number of risk factors for cholelithiasis (obesity, female sex, multiparity, > 40 years of age, and family history), which put her at increased risk for choledocholithiasis as well.
+- : This patient has a number of risk factors for cholelithiasis (obesity, female sex, multiparity, > 40 years of age, and family history), which puts her at an increased risk for choledocholithiasis as well.
 Her past episodes of abdominal pain after meals might have been due to choledocholithiasis, and her right upper quadrant pain and nausea and vomiting are also consistent with this diagnosis.
-However, the pain in choledocholithiasis is usually colicky rather than constant, and the Murphy sign is not present, making this diagnosis less likely than cholecystitis.
+However, the pain in choledocholithiasis is usually colicky rather than constant, and the Murphy sign would not be present in uncomplicated choledocholithiasis, making this diagnosis less likely than acute cholecystitis.

 The risk factors for cholelithiasis can be remembered with the 6 F's: Fat, Female, Fertile, Forty, Fair-skinned, Family history.
 Cholelithiasis can lead to cholecystitis, biliary pancreatitis, and choledocholithiasis.

 - Ultrasound of the abdomen: best initial imaging test in gallstone disease and suspected biliary pancreatitis

 - Alkaline phosphatase, GGT, total and direct bilirubin: Laboratory signs of cholestasis are ↑ alkaline phosphatase, ↑ GGT, ↑ total and ↑ direct bilirubin.